mikaem/SISC-Legendre-to-Chebyshev/README.md

     meson test -C build

 Note that the instructions above assume that all dependencies are found.
-For the C code there are only a few requirements besides meson itself, and that is basically BLAS and FFTW.
-For the rest see `l2cacc.yml` and `l2copenblas.yml` for two lists of dependencies, where the first makes use of the Accelerate framework and native compilers on a MacBook Pro M3.
+For the C code there are only a few requirements besides meson itself, and that is basically BLAS, FFTW and OpenMP.
+You may install these however you like.
+In order to take advantage of multithreading the two libraries should be installed with threads and link with OpenMP.

+## Conda installation

+For installation using Conda see `l2cacc.yml` and `l2copenblas.yml` for two different environments that both work on the MacBook Pro M3.
+The first `l2cacc.yml` makes use of the Accelerate framework and native compilers.
 The `l2copenblas.yml` is more generic and pulls in everything from Conda, including compilers and OpenBlas.
-You can set up the environment using
+Note that at the time of writing only the OpenBlas environment can take advantage of multithreading on the Mac because the Accelerate framework is still not set up to use multi-threading with Blas.
+This should become available in version 15 of the Mac OS.
+You can set up any of the environment using conda env --create, like

     conda env --create -f l2copenblas.yml
     conda activate l2copenblas